arinar/slQuery/README.md

 ### Back References

-A back reference `'$i'` selectes the exact block already matched by another selector in this situational compound: the i-th one.
+A back reference selector `$i`, only matches the exact block already matched by an earlier selector in this situational compound: the i-th one.
 It may only be used proceeding position i.

 ```matlab
 >> slQuery('Inport -> Gain, $1 -> Delay')